AFixt/inclusivista-docs/README.md

 Ensures users confirm their age before entering the store (useful for age-restricted products).
 When users visit your site for the first time, they will be prompted with a confirmation dialog asking "Are you 18 or older?".
 If the user selects "Yes," they will be redirected to the site.
 If "No" is selected, they will be unable to proceed.

-To Enable the Age Verifier and Change the text message, go to 'Theme Setting' -> 'Age Verification'
+To Enable the Age Verifier and Change the text message, go to 'Theme Setting' -> 'Age Verification'.

 ![Alt](images/age-verifier.png)